77 Mac Room 201

 Right to Amend

-If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
+You have a right to request amendments to your PHI in the Plan’s records if you believe that medical information we have about you is inaccurate or incomplete.
 You have the right to request an amendment for as long as the information is kept by or for the Health Plan.